torvalds/linux/Documentation/mm/transhuge.rst

 The function deferred_split_folio() is used to queue a folio for splitting.
 The splitting itself will happen when we get memory pressure via shrinker interface.

+With CONFIG_PAGE_MAPCOUNT, we reliably detect partial mappings based on folio->_nr_pages_mapped.

+With CONFIG_NO_PAGE_MAPCOUNT, we detect partial mappings based on the average per-page mapcount in a THP: if the average is < 1, an anon THP is certainly partially mapped.
+As long as only a single process maps a THP, this detection is reliable.
+With long-running child processes, there can be scenarios where partial mappings can currently not be detected, and might need asynchronous detection during memory reclaim in the future.